fitzgibbonjack/dev-jobs/README.md

 ## Overview

 A job board app.
 Allows a user to search and filter job listings, using the Adzuna API.
-Initially, intended to aggreagte job listings for development jobs only but the API I was planning to use was depricated.
+Initially, intended to aggregate job listings for development jobs only but the API I was planning to use was depricated.

 [Deployed website](https://dev-jobs.onrender.com/)